kent-map/kent/19c/19c-vaughan-stannard.md

 It was at this period that Stannard conceived the idea of editing her own journal and in 1891, she embarked on the 'treacherous and adventuresome' enterprise of establishing _Golden Gates_ a penny weekly magazine.
 Its name was later changed to _Winter's Weekly_ as some felt the former name too religious in tone.[^ref7] The magazine proved to be a financial burden on the family.
 Her husband Arthur said: 'we lost heavily over the weekly magazine which we started in 1891.
 We kept it going for four years, and it was just beginning to turn the corner and pay us when in 1895 my health broke down.'[^ref8] However, it was not only Arthur who was suffering from ill-health;  in January 1893, Stannard revealed to her readers that she had rheumatic pains in her knees in an advertisement for an 'electropoise'.[^ref9].
 She wrote: 'since June I have suffered agony steadily getting worse and worse, so that I have to slide out of a carriage or railway compartment.'[^ref10]  The “electropoise” also helped her 4 year old daughter Violet who: 'did not recover very well after diphtheria, and was nervous, irritable and fretful.'[^ref11]
 <param ve-image url="https://stor.artstor.org/stor/0e2b3f56-5520-4a26-8802-57d5b0c0f890" label="Golden Gates" attribution="Augustine House Library, Canterbury Christ Church University">

 It is not certain whether her interest in product endorsement was financial or reflected her anxieties about her own health and that of her family.
-In March 1893, Stannard renewed her endorsement of the “electropoise” telling her readers that her words were not an 'advertisement puff' as she would not promote any product in which she did not believe.
+In March 1893, Stannard renewed her endorsement of the 'electropoise' telling her readers that her words were not an 'advertisement puff' as she would not promote any product in which she did not believe.
 She argued: 'A moment’s thought should convince anyone that it would be simply ruin to my reputation if any advertiser could truthfully say that my good word had been purchased!
 I am not yet a “John Strange How- Much”!'[^ref12]
 <param ve-imge url="https://stor.artstor.org/stor/b8aab819-9eb5-46bf-bcdc-e0aa9d757404" label="John Strange Winter" attribution="Golden Gates, Augustine House Library, Canterbury Christ Church University">

 Nevertheless, family finances were unravelling at this period.
 Up until 1892, the Stannards had spent their summers at The White House, Wix, Manningtree, Essex, a sizable house with three sitting rooms, nine bedrooms, conservatory, garden, stabling and 200 acres of shooting.
 On March 7th 1893, Stannard wrote to Leonard Phillips telling him that 'she was very far from well' adding that she was 'not sure the future may see me worse before better' and saying that she was going to 'spend the summer by the sea in comparative idleness'.[^ref13] The place that the couple chose was Montague House, Birchington on Sea, a much smaller house (an advertisement for the house in 1888 describes it as having six bedrooms, three reception rooms and a bathroom and 'the usual domestic offices'.[^ref14]  It is possible that the Stannards had to cut their cloth to suit their means and could no longer afford to lease the house at Wix due to the losses they incurred on _Golden Gates_.